Porcupine Tree – Fear of a Blank Planet (Drum Sheet Music)

 porcupine tree fear of a blank planet drum transcription

-The song is a progressive rock tune with basically 4 different parts: the verse and the refrain with a 6/4 time signature, the 32 bars interlude in 5/4, a reprise launched with a big drum fill of the first section that alternates 4/4 to 6/4, and finally the beautiful end section in 12/8.
+The song is a progressive rock tune with basically 4 different parts: the verse and the refrain with a 6/4 time signature, the 32-bar interlude in 5/4, a reprise of the first section that alternates 4/4 to 6/4, and the outro in 12/8.

-Gavin Harrison creates for every part a drum architecture with various colors (remarkable his use of the bells in the interlude) using the double pedal in the right moments of the song.
-From a technical point, the application of rudiments is so creative with a great use of flam, single drag, paradiddle, double stroke roll, swiss army triplets, and an accurate control of the ghost notes and buzz rolls on snare drum.
+Gavin Harrison creates for every part a drum architecture with various colors (remarkable his use of the bells in the interlude) using the double pedal in the right moments.
+From a technical point of view, the application of rudiments is so creative with great use of flam, single drag, paradiddle, double stroke roll, swiss army triplets, and accurate control of ghost notes and buzz rolls on the snare drum.

-I hope you appreciate my work, transcribe and edit all the 200+ bars of the song has been a good challenge, understand the sticking, the orchestration of the fills and also the four different time signatures.
-Every drum fills is a story (the big fill at the end of the interlude is a monster) concentrate on a single measure is a great way to develop your drumming and increase your vocabulary.
-All the best!
+I hope you appreciate my work, transcribing and editing all the 200+ bars of the song has been a good challenge, understanding the sticking, the orchestration of the fills, and the four different time signatures.
+Every drum fill is a story, the big fill at the end of the interlude is a monster!
+Concentrating on a single measure is a great way to develop your drumming and increase your vocabulary.

 One thought on “Porcupine Tree – Fear of a Blank Planet (Drum Sheet Music)